Vangike/My-Sticky/README.md

 - Create and open multiple sticky notes with renameable titles.
 - Create a local disk folder storage to handle all sticky notes.
-- A rich text editor with bold, italics, strikethrough, underline, and basic colors.
+- A rich text editor with bold, italics, strikethrough, underline, and text colors.
 - Quick minimize a sticky note to just its title bar.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>